brightsoftdev/MKKit/README.markdown

 The development of v1.0 will updated on the development branch.
 Remember the development branch is experimental so API's may change without warning.

+## Demo Project ##

+A Demo project has been added to MKKit.
+It can be found in the **Demo** folder.
+It is very small right now, but we are working to have all of the MKKit features included on it.

 ## Installing ##

 Download or clone the MKKit source files.
 Open the project and build all the targets.
 Add the framework by dragging the project file